Miffyli/ToriLLE/README.md

 ## Repository structure
 - `./torille/`: Python codes for the learning environment (inc. Gym environment)
-  - `./torille/toribash`: This will include stripped version of the Toribash game when installed from PyPi
+  - `./torille/toribash`: This includes stripped version of the Toribash game when installed from PyPi
 - `./toribash-codes/`: Files required for Toribash to make this learning environment work
 - `./examples/`: Python examples on how to use this library
 - `./docs/`: Detailed documentation of the inner workings